newportg/Wopi/README.md

 Step 2,
     If we just focus on Nortern Europe, we can see how the WOPI server connects to the hub.

+* The Hub application creates documents and stores them in the storage
-The Hub Web Aplication would include a link to the document in the file store.
-When the use wishes to open the file then the filename and path should be passed to the Office Online Server (OOS) via a IFrame.
+* The Hub Web Aplication would include a link to the document in the file store.
+* When the use wishes to open the file then the filename and path should be passed to the Office Online Server (OOS) via a IFrame.
+* The OOS calls the WOPI Host requesting the file.
+* The Wopi Host validates that it can process the document by viewing the OOS Discovery document.
+* The Wopi Host retrieves the document from the storage and returns it to the OSS server to display.

 ![Wopi Simple](http://www.plantuml.com/plantuml/proxy?cache=no&src=https://raw.github.com/Kf-GaryNewport/Wopi/master/WopiSimple.puml)